ibskhan4/clocks/README.md

 To run the static clock, open a terminal in the directory and execute python analogueClock.py.
 A static clock image will be generated as analogueClock.png.
 To run the animated clock, execute python dynamicClock.py in the terminal.
 The clock will run continuously, updating the hand positions every second.

-## Further Exploration:

-Modify the hand lengths and clock face size to customize the appearance of the clocks.
-Experiment with different closure implementations for the hand calculations.
-Add additional features like alarm functionality or different clock styles.